Solute Carrier Organic Anion Transporter Family Member 1B1 (SLCO1B1) Genotype, Statin, Saliva

 An interpretive report will be provided.

-Absence of the SLCO1B1 *5 allele decreases, but does not rule-out entirely, the risk of simvastatin-associated myopathy.
+Absence of the SLCO1B1*5 allele decreases, but does not rule out, the risk of simvastatin-associated myopathy.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Samples may contain donor DNA if obtained from patients who received heterologous blood transfusions or allogeneic blood or marrow transplantation.
 Results from samples obtained under these circumstances may not accurately reflect the recipient’s genotype.
 For individuals who have received blood transfusions, the genotype usually reverts to that of the recipient within 6 weeks.
 For individuals who have received allogeneic blood or marrow transplantation, a pretransplant DNA specimen is recommended for testing.